haberdashPI/vscode-master-key/notes.md

   ID

 - have backspace and enter run commands in capture mode
+    - relate: change capture mode so it accepts all keys it can (and you can define what sequence cancels), rather than newlines being always marked as cancel

 - IMPROVEMENT: add command to delete all but primary selection in selection utilities